mhewedy/spring-data-jpa-mongodb-expressions/README.md

 Special thanks to [Rashad Saif](https://github.com/rashadsaif) and [Hamada Elnoby](https://github.com/hamadaelnopy) for helping in the design, inspring with ideas, and for doing code review.

 #### In the News
-This repo has mentioned in [spring.io](http://spring.io/blog/2021/07/06/this-week-in-spring-july-6th-2021) weekly news.
+This repo has been mentioned in [spring.io](http://spring.io/blog/2021/07/06/this-week-in-spring-july-6th-2021) weekly news.

-#### Online Validator
-see https://expressions-validator.fly.dev/ to help validate expressions